InternetStarship/Marketlify.xyz/README.md

 - [ ] Make Panel Better
 - [ ] Optimize and Format Exported HTML
 - [ ] Ability to add columns
+- [ ] Make it work on Mobile
+- [ ] Mobile Optimizations for Page Builder

 ## Completed Tasks (for an MVP)